Kingxukai/linux/Documentation/driver-api/serial/driver.rst

 ====================

-This document is meant as a brief overview of some aspects of the new serial driver.
+This document is meant as a brief overview of some aspects of the woke new serial driver.
 It is not complete, any questions you have should be directed to
 <rmk@arm.linux.org.uk>